Matis: "First Contact" Period

-The Matis people were contacted by the Brazilian agency FUNAI during 1976-1978, although it was not until two years later in 1978 that FUNAI employees began visiting the then-five Matis villages.
+The Matis people were contacted by the Brazilian agency FUNAI during 1976–1978, although it was not until two years later in 1978 that FUNAI employees began visiting the then-five Matis villages.

 As a result of this initial contact, a large number (likely between 1/3 and 2/3) of the Matis population, devoid of natural immunity, died from diseases and from lack of care.
 By 1983, only 87 Matis people survived, down from a population of initially 300 or more people.
 The decade also saw the loss of three of their villages which now, completely abandoned, are occasionally visited by the Matis to harvest fruit trees.

 Many cultural practices also fell by the wayside, including coming-of-age tattooing practices, but some of these practices have seen a resurgence since the 1990s.

 Current relationship with broader Brazilian society

 Many elder Matis traditionalists are keen to retain, and in some cases, readopt their old way of life, many younger Matis have been influenced by the modern outside world and want closer ties with modern Brazil, particularly for education.

 The Matis collaborate with FUNAI in various ways, serving as guides and translators during Amazonian expeditions of various kinds and liaising between FUNAI and the Korubo, a subset of whom have recently become a contact-tribe.

 On October 31, 2009, members of the Matis tribe located nine survivors of a plane crash near the Ituí River then contacted the Brazilian Air Force.

-In 2014/2015, a conflict between the Matis and the Korubo resulted in two Matis fatalities and seven to fifteen Korbuo fatalities.
+In 2014–2015, a conflict between the Matis and the Korubo resulted in two Matis fatalities and seven to fifteen Korubo fatalities.